tf198/gdal2custommap/readme.rst

 Garmin CustomMap has some restrictions on the KMZ it can display

-1. No tile larger than 1024x1024 (or equivalent)
+1. No tile larger than 1024x1024 (or equivalent total pixels)
-2. No more than 100 tiles on the device
+2. No more than 100 tiles on the device e.g. 2 KMZ files with 50 tiles each

 gdal2tiles (the GDAL default tiler) uses 256x256 tiles so requires 4 times as many tiles as necessary.  gdal2kml tries to tile the map as efficiently